ihsan-project/ihsan-api-hapi-mongoose/README.md

 Make sure that you can also run `npm test` successfully.
 A full successful run of these tests is required before any pull request for changes are accepted.
 Use `npm test -- -i [test id]` to run a specific test (or ranges use `-i 1-3,5`).
 Use `npm run test-list` to get a list of all the tests in the systerm.

+### Debugging

+You can debug using `npx hpal run debug:repl`.
+You will have the hapi `server` in context to use.
+You can run schmervices with `server.services().settingsService.settingsforUser(null, 0, null)`.

+You can also call routes directly by,
+- List routes with: `npx hpal run debug:routes`
+- Run a route with: `npx hpal run debug:curl settings`
 ### Docker

 Running `npm start docker` will run the following: